Rights of Man: Analysis and public impact

 According to Mark Philp, "In many respects Rights of Man is a disordered mix of narrative, principled argument, and rhetorical appeal—betraying the composite materials Paine used and the speed with which it was composed."

 It was quickly reprinted and widely circulated, with copies being read aloud in inns and coffee houses, so that by May some 50,000 copies were said to be in circulation.
 Of the 300 or more pamphlets which the revolution controversy spawned, Rights of Man was the first to seriously damage Burke's case and to restore credit to the French both in Britain and America.

 The publication of Rights of Man caused a furore in England; Paine was tried in absentia, and convicted of seditious libel against the Crown, but was unavailable for hanging, being in France and never returning to England.
 (Sir Archibald Macdonald, 1st Baronet served as the prosecutor.)

 Thomas Paine was not the only advocate of the rights of man or the only author of a work titled Rights of Man.
 The working-class radical, Thomas Spence, is among the first, in England, to use the phrase as a title.
-His 1775 lecture, usually titled The Rights of Man, and his later The Rights of Infants, offer a proto-geoist take on political philosophy mirroring Paine's work Agrarian Justice.
+His 1775 lecture, usually titled The Rights of Man, and his later The Rights of Infants, offer a proto-georgist take on political philosophy mirroring Paine's work Agrarian Justice.
 Paine's acquaintance Mary Wollstonecraft, whom he met via their common publisher, wrote A Vindication of the Rights of Men as one of the first responses to Burke's attack on Richard Price.
 Her work was in print in December 1790, and was well reviewed.
 She extended the arguments in the book for which she is best remembered, the 1792 A Vindication of the Rights of Woman.